FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Introduction

-Inspired by the success of federated representation alignment and federated style transfer in enhancing model's generalization ability in the FL setting, we propose FedCCRL, a novel method that significantly improves the model's generalization capability in the FL setting while maintaining privacy and incurring only negligible additional computational and communication costs.
-To mitigate the adverse effects of limited data quantity and domain diversity on federated representation alignment, FedCCRL employs a lightweight cross-client feature extension module, designed to transfer domain-specific features and perturb domain-invariant features.
-In addition, FedCCRL applies representation and prediction dual-stage alignment to ensure the model to capture domain-invariant features.
+Given the limited domain diversity and the constraints on computational and transmission costs in the FL setting, a lightweight FDG framework is needed to enhance local domain diversity and enable the model to capture domain-invariant features effectively.
+To this end, we propose FedCCRL, a lightweight FDG method that significantly improves the model's generalization capability in the FL setting while maintaining privacy and incurring only negligible additional computational and communication costs.
+To mitigate the adverse effects of insufficient domain diversity on federated representation alignment, FedCCRL employs a lightweight and privacy-preserving cross-client feature extension module, which effectively transfers domain-specific features across domains and perturbs domain-invariant features.
+To further enable the model to extract domain-invariant features, FedCCRL applies a representation and prediction dual-stage alignment using supervised contrastive loss and Jensen-Shannon divergence.

 The key contributions of this work are outlined as follows: \begin{itemize} \item We propose FedCCRL, a lightweight FDG framework that effectively enhances domain diversity on each client and enables the model to capture domain-invariant features, without incurring substantial computational or transmission costs.